rollerworks/search/doc/searches.rst

         // Here can optionally add new types or (type) extensions ->getSearchFactory();

-Creating a fieldset
+Creating a FieldSet
 -------------------

-Now, before you can start performing searches, the system first needs a ``FieldSet`` which will hold our search fields and there configuration.
+Now, before you can start performing searches, the system first needs a ``FieldSet`` which will hold the configuration of your search fields.

-You can create as many FieldSets as you want, but make sure there names don't clash.
-Use a descriptive name like: 'customer_invoices' and 'customers'.
+You can create as many FieldSets as you want, but each FieldSet needs a name that should not clash with other fieldsets.
+So use descriptive names like:
+'customer_invoices' and 'customers'.

 .. code-block:: php
     :linenos: